 HOW CAN I CONDUCT A SELF EXAM FOR ORAL CANCER

-You should conduct a self-exam at least once a month.
+You should look for signs and symptoms of mouth cancer by conducting a self-exam at least once a month.
 In front of a mirror, take a bright light and shine it inside your mouth.
 You could start by looking at and feeling your lips and the front of your gums.
 Then you could look at the roof of your mouth by tilting your head backward.
 Look inside the mouth by pulling your cheeks out, checking the lining of the cheek and back of your gums.
 Look at all surfaces of your tongue and the floor of your mouth.
 Check the throat and feel around your jaw and side of your neck.
 Pay particular attention to your lymph glands for any swelling.
 If you notice any changes or symptoms mentioned in the above article then call the office at Novato Oral Surgery.

 What should I do if I notice symptoms of oral cancer?

-If you notice any signs or symptoms highlighted above you need to get help from dental experts just as soon as you are able to.
+If you notice any of the signs or symptoms of oral cancer highlighted above, you need to get help from dental experts just as soon as you are able to.
 A diagnostic exam needs to be executed immediately.
 Early detection is everything when fighting cancer.

 How serious are oral cancer issues?